matyushkin/ticker_chart/README.md

 Ticker chart allows you to select a ticker using the drop-down list and display the price chart for the selected instrument from the initial moment, adding data as it becomes available.

-The service is based on the following stack: Django as a backend framework, a PostgreSQL database, and the Chart.js frontend library for real-time price charting.
+The service is based on the following stack: Django as a backend framework, PostgreSQL database, and the Chart.js frontend library for real-time price charting.
 The frontend and backend parts communicate using websockets.

 A small test of the service is shown in the video below.